ydschnappi/Sound-localizaiton/README.md

 - In our tests, this item requires high CPU performance, and if there is a bottleneck in computer performance it may have an impact on performance.

+### Thanks
+- Thanks to Chair of Automatic Control Engineering at Technical University of Munich for providing the `tas2-simulator`.
+- Special thanks to Christian Ott for providing TAS car mesh files and Martin Schuck for designing Gazebo world for N5 basement and related URDF/SDF files.